Need help filing your taxes?

 How do I claim the Cares 2.0 Stipend in my taxes?

-Many of you have received educator CARES 2.0 stipends and will receive a 1099 form for your taxes.
-Children’s Council mailed 1099 tax forms in January to early educators who received a total payment of $600 or more.
+Many of you have received one or more educator CARES 2.0 stipends and will receive a 1099 form for your taxes.
+Children’s Council will mail 1099 tax forms to early educators who received a total payment of $600 or more.